EbraheemELdahan/EbraheemELdahan/README.md

 - 👋 Hi, I’m @EbraheemELdahan
 - 👀 I’m interested in web Development and machine learning
-- 🌱 I’m currently a .
-NET Developer at https://repoteq.com/
+- 🌱 I’m currently a software Developer at [nagwa](https://www.nagwa.com/en/)
 - 💞️ I’m looking to collaborate on competitive Teamwork
 - 📫 How to reach me...ebraheem.dahan97@gmail.com